osasquin/osasquin/README.md

-🎓 Just started my major in Control and Automation Engineer! - Universidade Federal de Itajúba (UNIFEI)
+🎓 Just started my major in Control and Automation Engineering! - Universidade Federal de Itajúba (UNIFEI)

 :sparkling_heart: I will always try my best to use technology in favor of the people!